Vantiq/vantiq-python-sdk/docs/api.md

 ### Vantiq.publish() (async)

-Publish a message to a Vantiq Source or Topic.
+Publish a message to a Vantiq Service, Source, or Topic.

 #### Parameters

-* src_or_topic : str --  The resource to which to publish.
-Must be either VqntiqResources.SOURCES or VantiqResources.TOPICS.
+* _resource_ : str --  The resource to which to publish.
+Must be either VantiqResources.SERVICES, VantiqResources.SOURCES, or VantiqResources.TOPICS.
-* resource_id : str -- The specific source or topic to which to publish.
+* _resource_id_ : str -- The specific service, source, or topic to which to publish.
-* msg : dict -- The message to publish to the source or topic
+* _msg_ : dict -- The message to publish

 #### Returns
 `VantiqResponse`